 Someone who is unsettled in life and is always a mess can be a relationship nightmare.
 This person is so busy dealing with the difficult lessons and challenges of their own life, that they barely have time to work on their role in relationships and even if they’re interested, the constant soap-opera of their lives derails progress.

 How to attract someone stable?
 Ask yourself how stable you are.
 Are you a drifter yourself?
 Do you have a hard time settling down and committing to jobs or tasks?
 Is your life a swirling vortex of problems?
 Are you willing to include other people in your world and share a lesson with them?
 Are you so eager to find someone to rescue you from your unsettled life that you don’t see if they have an unsettled life too?
-The more you focus on stability in your own life and taking good care of yourself
+The more you focus on stability in your own life and taking good care of yourself, the more you will attract stable people around you and refuse to allow “drama” into your life

 How your true heart can help: Your true heart knows that when you’re taking care of yourself, someone unavailable isn’t going to meet your needs and because you don’t NEED this date to be the perfect one for you (you know you’ll attract the right person) you won’t be swayed by the temptation to consider someone who just isn’t where you are.
 If you take your time knowing someone, you’ll absolutely clearly see the ones who are like this.

 How to attract someone who is available and ready for relationships?
 Be ready and available yourself.
 If you’re focusing on someone who lives a million miles away, or isn’t available for you, you’re not available either.
-If you are trying to use distance or other barriers and life obstacles from keeping you from ever being really ready, the time is now that you can choose a different way.
+If you are trying to use distance or other barriers and life obstacles from keeping you from ever being really ready, the time is now that you can make a new choice!

 Helpful Red Flags to Keep You Safe